 3-4 days in Marmaris will be enough to enjoy the region.
 However, it is also possible to extend this period as much as you wish in order to get lost in the unique beauty of the surrounding villages.

 Marmaris is one of the most preferred regions for entering the sea in summer holidays with its legendary villagers, turquoise water and golden beaches.
 Marmaris has numerous coves and beaches that you can choose to swim in.
 You can enjoy the sea while staying in nature, which usually does not have an entrance fee.
 Come and see the famous beaches and clean beaches of Marmaris.

 Icmeler Beach: Icmeler is a popular holiday resort which is located 8 km from the center of Marmaris and hosts thousands of tourists every year.
 Due to its proximity to Marmaris center, accommodation alternatives, and long beaches, Marmaris is one of the first places to come to mind.
 There are frequent minibus services to Icmeler from Marmaris center.
 For this reason, transportation is very easy.

 Turunc Beach: Turunc is a 21 km distance to Marmaris.
 With its magnificent nature, restaurants, and restaurants, Turunc is one of the most preferred destinations in Marmaris.
-The interest in Turunc Bay is also due to the fact that it has blue flag sea.
+The interest in Turunc Bay is also because it has a blue flag sea.
 For this reason, the yachts emerging on the blue voyage are among the iron rolls.
 Another feature that makes Turunc unique, its submarine richness.
-The water is gold colored and clear, rocky areas and underwater caverns enrich the region for diving tourism.
+The water is gold-colored and clear; rocky areas and underwater caverns enrich the region for diving tourism.